Insurance is a very hands-on industry. Agents and brokers have, for the longest time, preferred face to face meetings with clients.

 Circumstances may have forced insurance agents to work from home, furthermore, some situations naturally demand remote interaction.

-This means that even after COVID-19, many agents will still continue working from home, performing at least some of their work tasks remotely.
+Regardless of why you start selling insurance from home, even after COVID-19, many agents will still continue working from home, performing at least some of their work tasks remotely.

 The bottom line is that selling insurance from home is the new normal.